leslie-g2/stat443-Consulting-Project/viraj/README.md

 # Viraj's Workspace

-This folder is for Hee-Jae’s individual work on the consulting project.
+This folder is for Viraj’s individual work on the consulting project.
 Keep notebooks, EDA, and notes here.
 Do not modify other team members’ folders.